sudipto-g/personal-website/exampleSite/content/english/_index.md

 ---
 # banner
 banner:
   title : "Hi!
-I’m <br> Christoher <br> UX designer"
+I’m <br> Sudipto <br> a Software Enginner and a UX enthusiast"

 # about
 about:
   enable : true
-  content : "Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur."
+  content : "Bonjour! <br> This is my little niche on the web <br> I'm currently located in Pune, working as a Software Engineer for Veritas Technologies LLC.<br> I hail from the city of Kolkata, and have completed my Bachelors in Technology from the Indian Institute of Engineering Science and Technology, Shibpur (erstwhile BE College, Shibpur) the third oldest engineering college of my countr."
   button:
     enable : true
     label : "know more"